dannypsnl/write-a-programming-language/src/chapter_4.md

-# Polymorphism & Advanced Type Inference
+# Chapter 4: Polymorphism & Advanced Type Inference

 Polymorphism is all about how to handle more generally input via some constraints.
 Here we are going to talk about